sendgrid/docs/content/docs/for-developers/getting-started/overview.md

 </call-out>

-{% anchor h2 %}	Receive Email From Your Application
+## 	Receive Email From Your Application
-{% endanchor %}	<p>Though SendGrid does not store messages or provide mailboxes, the <a href="{{root_url}}/Classroom/Basics/Inbound_Parse_Webhook/setting_up_the_inbound_parse_webhook.html">Inbound Parse Webhook</a> parses the email bodies and attachments from incoming emails and posts them to a URL that you choose.</p>
+ 	<p>Though SendGrid does not store messages or provide mailboxes,
+the <a href="{{root_url}}/Classroom/Basics/Inbound_Parse_Webhook/setting_up_the_inbound_parse_webhook.html">Inbound Parse Webhook</a> parses the email bodies and attachments from incoming emails and posts them to a URL that you choose.</p>